-Want to know a secret?
+You want to know a secret?

-Admissions officers want you to have an amazing application.
+Admissions officers WANT you to have an amazing application.

-What they are really looking for is a reason to admit you.
-A reason that you stand out from the million trillion other applicants that — on paper/pixels – look just like you.
+A reason why you stand out from the million trillion other applicants that — on paper at least — look just like you.

-That extra special something that causes you to be a stand-out is really nothing more than letting the admissions officer see your personality, your values, your motivations — the things that make you truly unique on the planet.
+Get the picture?
+Good credentials are essential, but they aren’t enough.
+That extra special something that causes you to be a stand-out requires you to let the the admissions officer see your personality, your values, your motivations — the things that make you YOU and nobody else.

+That’s why you have to seize every opportunity you are given to reveal essential aspects of yourself.
 One great opportunity comes in the form of the Why College X essay – the most popular supplemental essay (at last count nearly 50% of the most selective colleges have some form of this essay on their application).

 A great Why College X essay is mostly about having specific and thoughtful content.
 Follow these three rules for developing your content and you’ll be able to write a Why College X essay that makes you a true stand-out!

-That means that your content should be focused on showing the match between what you want or seek in a college and what College X has.
+Rule #1.
+Your content needs to show that the college is a match for you.
+That means that your content should be focused on showing the match between what you want in a college and what College X has to offer.
 You and the college should be a match on three critical dimensions: